sara-nl/clouddocs/maintenance.markdown

 ### <a name="future"></a> Future maintenance windows

-Note that not every maintenance window will actually include that we will do maintenance.
-Please see the policy below for more information.

 No further maintenances are planned.
 The service is being decommisioned.

 ### <a name="policy"></a> Policy